saurabhaloneai/image-cap/README.md

 - **Embedding Layer** : it transforms input words (in token form) into dense vectors of size embed_size. this layer uses the BERT tokenizer's vocabulary, which is loaded from the bert-base-uncased model.

--**Hidden and Cell State Init**:
+**Hidden and Cell State Init**:

   - self.init_h and self.init_c are linear layers that initialize the LSTM's hidden state (h) and cell state (c) based on the mean of the encoded image features.

-- **LSTM Cell** : The core of the decoder is an LSTM cell(handle sequential data) It takes both the embedded word vector and the context vector from the Attention as inputs.
+- **LSTM Cell** : handle sequential data and it takes both the embedded word vector and the context vector from the attn as inputs.

 - **Fully Connected Layer**: the last linear layer (self.fcn) maps the LSTM's output to the vocabulary size, generating scores for each word in the vocabulary.